ENVJ 301 Energy Justice: Local to Global Perspectives

 Description

 As global patterns of energy use often remain hidden or go undiscussed, it is important to investigate the social and environmental justice implications.
-In this class, students examine case students to explore real-world controversies over energy extraction and use.
+In this class, students examine case studies to explore real-world controversies over energy extraction and use.
 Some questions this course considers are who benefits most from current energy systems?
 Who pays for it?
-How do climate change policies affect global energy patterns and use?
+How does climate change policies affect global energy patterns and use?
 How does political and economic power drive the conversation and energy policies around the world?
-In addition to exploring the existing problems, students will consider the possibilities for creating more just and sustainable energy systems.
+In addition to exploring the existing problems, students will consider possibilities for creating a more just and sustainable energy systems.

 Dates